luisbosque/luisbosque.github.com/_posts/2012-07-26-newlocation-info.markdown

 It's still a beta service.
 I'm planning to add some cool stuff like user signup in order to have more control over our own redirections, and maybe possibility to add regex redirections.

-BTW, it's a free service.
+I believe that it's a great tool for people that cares about SEO.
+There are a lot of possibilities, mainly for development purposes.
+And the best part is that it's free =)